vinihcampos/concurrent-programming/01 - Practice with threads/README.md

 ### Prerequisites

-To compiling the project, it's needed to install CMake
+To compile the project, it's needed to install CMake

 ```
 sudo apt-get install cmake